Mortgages for Pensioners and Older Borrowers

 Getting a mortgage can be more difficult when you get closer to retirement, so speak to one of the advisors we work with.
 They can give you the right advice and, being whole of market, they can find a lender who is more likely to approve you and offer you a more favourable interest rate.

-As mentioned above, there are a few options for releasing equity with mortgages for pensioners in the UK.
+As mentioned above, there are a few options for releasing equity with mortgages for pensioners in the UK, such as remortgaging to unlock a cash lump sum.
+You can read more about remortgaging in retirement in our handy guide here.

 If you choose a home reversion scheme, you’ll be selling all or part of your property at less than its market value in return for a tax-free lump sum, a regular income, or both.
 You are able to remain in your home as a tenant, paying no rent.
 This is no longer popular as, unlike equity release or lifetime mortgages, you don’t actually own your home (or part thereof) and could lose it under certain circumstances.